 The goal of all discipline is not only to help a child act correctly and think correctly but also to help him or her form their identity.
 The wise parent looks beyond behavior to what’s going on at a deeper level.
 This involves the child’s attitudes and motivations.
 Many parents work hard to help their children look good on the outside by concentrating on behavior.
 Inadvertently, these parents teach their children “image management.”
 When those same children reveal unresolved issues of the heart as they grow older, the parents are devastated.
 Their parenting style dealt efficiently with behavior change but left the heart virtually untouched.

 While some children find it easy to connect their actions with heart issues, most tend to separate the two.
 Here’s an example: Billy, a preschooler, was told to sit down.
 He said, “No.” The teacher, not wanting to be outdone, leaned over Billy and said sternly, “You sit down!”
 Billy sat down and replied, “I’m sitting on the outside but I’m standing on the inside.”
 Too many children are like Billy, changing their behavior in response to discipline but continuing to disobey in their hearts.
 They may be harboring resentment, selfishness or anger.
+This is how to address the heart for transformation rather than discontent obedience.

-The Scriptures contain a valuable principle, which, when applied, enables parents to address the heart.
 The principle of separation provides the opportunity and the motivation to make heart-level changes.
 As you begin to use the secret of teaching children to focus on their hearts, you will see them make attitude adjustments, not just behavior changes.
 You will find yourself getting to the root of disobedience or immaturity and helping children make lifelong changes.
 Most importantly, you will see your children begin to choose the right course of action.

-The goal of a Break is repentance.
+The goal of a break is repentance.
 Repentance in children involves several steps:

 1. Stop fighting, calm down, and be willing to talk about the problem.